 Did You Know…

-It is often stated that leptin is the key to weight loss?
+that it is often stated that leptin is the key to weight loss?
 Hence its name, which is derived from the Greek leptos, meaning “thin”.
+Leptin is also named “obesity hormone” or “fat hormone”

 Decreased Leptin Levels